rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/no-copy.md

 * They reflect the current state
 * They help recovery

 This is especially true in error states.
-Strong error messages are visible, precise, and focused on what the user can do next. ([Nielsen Norman Group][5])
+Strong error messages are visible, precise, and focused on what the user can do next. ([NN Group][5])

 It is also true for accessibility.
 Errors cannot be communicated only through styling or color.
 They must be identified in text. ([W3C][6])